 Wind down the evening with a Whirling Dervish show at Galata Mevlevihanesi Müzesi, a historic dervish hall with a history stretching back centuries, and an intimate venue for being inspired by this Sufi tradition.
 Before returning to the airport the next morning, slot in a traditional Turkish bath at Kalic Ali Pasa, a beautiful historic hammam with modern amenities.

-Layover tours /free hotels
+Layover tours /free hotels in Istanbul

 Turkish Airlines offers a slew of promotions like hotel vouchers for free overnight stays in four- and five-star hotels, for those flying Turkish Airlines and laying over in the city overnight.
 Touristanbul provides a range of free tours for travelers with layovers between 6-24 hours.